Riverside Brookfield High School

-Riverside Brookfield High School (RBHS) is a secondary school located directly between Riverside, Illinois, and Brookfield, Illinois, which educates grades 9-12.
-It serves the towns of Riverside, North Riverside, most of Brookfield, a small part of Broadview, and parts of LaGrange Park.
+Riverside Brookfield High School (RBHS) is a secondary school located directly between Riverside, Illinois, and Brookfield, Illinois, which educates grades 9–12.
+It serves the towns of Riverside, North Riverside, most of Brookfield, a small part of Broadview, and parts of La Grange Park.
 Its campus is adjacent to Brookfield Zoo.
 The mascot of Riverside Brookfield (RB) is Rouser the Bulldog.
 Riverside Brookfield Township High School District 208 passed a $58 million referendum, resulting in renovations to the school building, including a new swimming pool, athletics stadium, and classrooms.
 This was completed in Spring 2010.
 In 2015, the Board of Education used $14 million to address health/safety concerns and to build a new athletic complex.

 History

 Riverside Brookfield High School can trace its roots back to the late 1880s with Brookfield School District 95, and Riverside School District 96.
 In 1909, voters in both districts approved the creation of a new school district for high school students.
 Thus, District 208, composed of Riverside Brookfield High School, was born.
 In 1917, a new high school building was completed to help centralize students and ease overcrowding.
 Despite the numerous extensions and renovations throughout the years, this building is still in use to this day.
-The 1917-18 school year also saw the introduction of the RBHS yearbook Rouser.
+The 1917–18 school year also saw the introduction of the RBHS yearbook Rouser.
 In 1926, an expansion of the high school was completed giving the school more classrooms, an auditorium, a cafeteria, and a gymnasium.
 1930 saw the introduction the school's newspaper Clarion.
 The same year saw the adoption of the bulldog as the school's mascot.
 In 1938, another expansion took place to offset the growing student body.
 More additions to offset growth were added in 1952 and 1961.
 A massive expansion and modernization effort took place in 1969 and continued through the 1970s.
 In 2009, a massive renovation effort was completed to help alleviate the building's age with repair and modernization.
 This project also saw the expansion of several departments.

 Academics

-RBHS is home to multiple academic departments and hosts classes in applied & fine arts, English, math, science, social science, health & wellness, international languages, and special education services.
+RBHS is home to multiple academic departments and hosts classes in applied and fine arts, English, math, science, social science, health and wellness, international languages, and special education services.
 RBHS also offers various AP and honors level courses.